cookiecutter/cookiecutter-django/README.rst

 * Instructions for deploying to PythonAnywhere_
 * Run tests with unittest or pytest
 * Customizable PostgreSQL version
+* Default integration with pre-commit_ for identifying simple issues before submission to code review

 .. _`maintained Foundation fork`: https://github.com/Parbhat/cookiecutter-django-foundation